 The Federal Fair Housing Act makes it illegal to discriminate in the sale, rental, or financing of housing based on race, color, religion, sex (gender), national origin, familial status (having children under 18 years old), or disability.
 In addition, Nevada State law prohibits discrimination based on ancestry, sexual orientation, and gender identity/expression.
 The testing process has been consistently supported by federal courts as a legitimate, necessary method to identify practices of unlawful housing discrimination.

-RSVP by 12noon the day before each training by calling our office:
+Registration is required.
+Please RSVP by 12 noon one week prior to the training by calling our office:

 If you would like to host a tester training for your organization, please contact SSFHC.